 Weakness - no menu flexibility

-Competitor analysis spreadsheet
+Competitor analysis template

-Now you know the things you should be looking at, an easy way to compare is with a competitor analysis spreadsheet.
+Now you know the things you should be looking at, an easy way to compare is with a competitor analysis template.
 List your competitors on the left.
 At the top, list the target market, price, USP, social media presence, distribution method, sponsorship, influencers, etc. Below, to show you what I mean, I’ve started a comparison between Coca-Cola and its top competitors.

 What should you be comparing?